-This Russian Website Is Billing Itself As Airbnb For Homophobes
+A Russian Website Wants To Take All The Homophobes Airbnb Doesn't

 MyLinker’s site advertises listings in the “most hospitable cities.”

-2. MyLinker is billing itself as a safe haven for hosts removed from Airbnb after that company’s anti-discrimination policy prohibited its users from turning guests away on the basis of their sexual orientation or gender identity.
+2. As Global Voices pointed out, MyLinker is billing itself as a safe haven for hosts removed from Airbnb after that company’s antidiscrimination policy prohibited its users from turning guests away on the basis of their sexual orientation or gender identity.

-MyLinker says hosts banned from Airbnb due to the policy in November have signed up for its service: “These owners came to us :-)”
+MyLinker says hosts banned from Airbnb due to the policy in November have signed up for its service: “These owners came to us :-)” A MyLinker representative told BuzzFeed News it has about 300,000 users, including renters and hosts, and that about 864 hosts in Russia have joined its site since Airbnb’s anti-discrimination policy came into force.
+The company says it didn’t reach out to hosts removed from Airbnb, but that logically those who disagreed with the policy would seek out other booking sites.

-3. The site warns that renting rooms through Western services like Airbnb, Tripping and HomeAway —which the company spelled “Homoway” —involves a “big risk”: “It’s unlikely you want to cradle your baby in a bed that gays were frolicking in before.”
+3. The site warns that renting rooms through Western services like Airbnb, Tripping, and HomeAway — which the company spelled “Homoway” — involves a “big risk”: “It’s unlikely you want to cradle your baby in a bed that gays were frolicking in before.”

 “We believe that the Western model of doing business on the short-term rental market, for example Airbnb, is not suitable for Russia because of the differences in mentality,” MyLinker project leader Svetlana Novikova said in a post on the company’s website.
 “For this reason, we decided to do everything so that hosts and guests have all the necessary information about each other that will allow them to make the decision: to rent to a particular guest or not, to stay with a host or not.”

-Note: This post has been updated with comment from MyLinker.